ComNets-Bremen/ops-on-the-bench/README.md

 requirepass deadbeefdeadbeefdeadbeefdeadbeef
 ```

-The `bind` entry specifies the IP address of the network interface of the computer (on which `REDIS` is run), waiting for incomming connections. `port` specifies the IP port on which `REDIS` is listening (6379 is the standard port). `requirepass` is where the passphrase generated above is given.
+The `bind` entry specifies the IP address of the network interface of the computer (on which `REDIS` is run), waiting for incomming connections. `port` specifies the IP port on which `REDIS` is listening (6379 is the standard port).
+Use the passphrase output in previous step for `requirepass`.

 ### Setup OOTB Django Components (front-end)